Keio University

 Specialization / Production Policy

-It has been nearly three years since I moved from the Faculty of Science and Technology at Keio University to my current affiliation.
+It has been nearly three years since I transferred from the Faculty of Science and Technology at Keio University to my current affiliation.
 Originally, I spent many years researching methodologies to improve factory productivity.
-My acquaintances often ask me why I moved from the Faculty of Science and Technology to a business school, but I usually give a vague answer like, "Because it seemed interesting."
-In truth, I decided to move because I wanted to broadly explore concepts and methodologies for the sustainable growth of Japanese manufacturing companies, transcending the boundaries between the humanities and sciences.
+My acquaintances frequently ask me why I moved from the Faculty of Science and Technology to a business school, but I usually give a vague answer like "because it seemed interesting."
+To be honest, I decided to transfer because I wanted to broadly explore ideas and methodologies for the sustainable growth of Japanese manufacturing companies, without being restricted by the boundaries between the humanities and the sciences.

-It is said that the average lifespan of Japanese manufacturing companies is just under 40 years.
-While the lifespan of manufacturing companies is longer compared to other business sectors such as wholesaling, insurance, and finance, it still remains at around 40 years.
-It is that difficult for a company to survive over the long term.
+It is said that the average lifespan of a Japanese manufacturing company is just under 40 years.
+Compared to other business sectors such as wholesale, insurance, and finance, the lifespan of manufacturing companies is relatively long, yet it still remains at around 40 years.
+It is truly that difficult for a company to survive over the long term.

-Fortunately, since moving to the Graduate School of Business Administration, my opportunities to visit factories and speak with business owners and management have increased significantly.
-Among these, some companies are steadily improving their performance, while others are struggling.
-In the field of business administration, a management theory called "Ambidextrous Management" has long been proposed.
-Regardless of whether the business owners knew of this theory, I strongly feel that the former companies are practicing a good balance of "exploitation" and "exploration," which are the core of the ambidexterity theory.
-Another characteristic is that corporate operating policies, including management philosophies, have permeated the manufacturing floor, and the entire company is working together to create a workplace that aligns with them.
-In any case, they do not get caught up in short-term management ups and downs, but rather manage with a long-term perspective, which seems to be the driving force behind their high level of management.
+Fortunately, since moving to the Graduate School of Business Administration, my opportunities to visit factories and speak with corporate executives and management have increased significantly.
+Among these companies, some are steadily improving their performance, while others are struggling to grow.
+In the field of business administration, a theory called "Ambidextrous Management" has been proposed for some time.
+Regardless of whether the corporate executives were aware of this theory, I strongly feel that the former companies are practicing a well-balanced combination of "exploitation" and "exploration"—the core of ambidextrous theory.
+Another characteristic is that corporate management policies, including management philosophies, have permeated the manufacturing floor, and the entire company is working together to create a workplace that aligns with those policies.
+In any case, they do not get caught up in short-term management ups and downs, but rather carry out management with a long-term perspective, which seems to be the driving force behind their high level of management.

-My current focus is on how to apply the insights from these successful companies to others and link them to improvements in management quality.
-From a researcher's perspective, I want to find a path for more manufacturing companies to achieve sustainable growth by constructing a theoretical framework based on the actual conditions of companies.
-Moving to a new base of operations has greatly expanded my research horizons, but at the same time, the amount I need to study has also increased significantly.
-I intend to steadily explore methodologies that will allow more manufacturing companies to achieve sustainable growth.
+My current focus is on how to apply the knowledge gained from these successful companies to other firms and link it to improvements in management quality.
+From a researcher's perspective, I want to find a path that allows more manufacturing companies to achieve sustainable growth by constructing a theoretical framework based on the actual conditions of the companies.
+Moving to a new base of activities has greatly expanded my research horizons, but at the same time, the amount of things I need to study has also increased significantly.
+I intend to steadily explore methodologies that will enable more manufacturing companies to achieve sustainable growth.

 *Affiliations and titles are as of the time of publication.